 Exclusive: Vertiv CEO reveals company’s bets for the future

-At this year’s Datacloud Europe event in Monaco, we were able to sit down with Vertiv CEO Rob Johnson to discuss the data centre industry and his company’s operations.
+At this year’s Datacloud Europe event in Monaco, we were able to sit down with Vertiv CEO Rob Johnson to discuss the data center industry and his company’s operations.

 In terms of current trends in the industry, Johnson places the most emphasis on the edge.